awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.md

 The following diagram illustrates a typical Memcached cluster\.
 Memcached clusters contain from 1 to 20 nodes across which you horizontally partition your data\.

+To request a limit increase, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) and choose the limit type **Nodes per cluster per instance type**\.

+ When you have multiple nodes in a shard, one of the nodes is a read/write primary node\.
+All other nodes in the shard are read\-only replicas\.

 A typical Memcached cluster looks as follows\.

 ![\[Image: Typical Memcached Cluster\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/images/ElastiCache-Cluster-Memcached.png)